Perimenopause Weight Changes: Why and What Helps

-I want to talk about the thing nobody prepares you for when perimenopause starts: the weight that seems to appear from nowhere, settles in places it never used to, and refuses to respond to the exact diet and exercise that worked for you five years ago.
-It's not in your head.
-It's not because you're lazy or eating too much.
-It's a real, documented metabolic shift — and understanding why it's happening is the first step toward knowing what to do about it.
+I want to talk about the thing nobody prepares women for when perimenopause starts: the weight that seems to appear from nowhere, settles in places it never used to, and refuses to respond to the exact diet and exercise that worked five years ago.
+It's not in anyone's head.
+It's not laziness or overeating.
+It's a real, documented metabolic shift, and understanding why it's happening is the first step toward knowing what to do about it.

 Why Your Body Changes During Perimenopause